christopher5106/christopher5106.github.io/_posts/2015-09-01-training-optical-character-recognition-technology-tesseract.markdown

 ---
 layout: post
-title:  "Training optical caracter recognition technology Tesseract on a new character font on MacOS"
+title:  "Training optical character recognition technology Tesseract on a new character font on MacOS"
-date:   2015-07-16 23:00:51
+date:   2015-09-01 23:00:51
-categories: character recognition
+categories: optical character recognition
 ---

 #Training Tesseract on a new font